Logo light mode the Fabryk

 17. Brighton, UK

-Known as the gay capital of the UK, Brighton offers a relaxed and inclusive atmosphere, with plenty of gay-friendly pubs, restaurants, and events.
+Known as the gay capital of the United Kingdom, Brighton offers a relaxed and inclusive atmosphere, with plenty of gay-friendly pubs, restaurants, and events.

-With its colorful Regency houses and a breezy seaside vibe, Brighton has a unique charm that appeals to everyone, especially the LGBTQ+ community.
+With its colorful Regency houses, a breezy seaside vibe, and its proximity to London, Brighton has a unique charm that appeals to everyone, especially the LGBTQ+ community.
 It's not only the fun-filled Pride parades that make this city gay-friendly, but also the warm welcome from the locals.

 Art lovers will revel in Brighton's cultural scene.
 The city is home to numerous art galleries, theaters, and music venues.
 There's always something happening in Brighton, making it a throbbing, vibrant destination for culture vultures.